Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL Revolution

 \subsection{Redefining the Problem — RL as Learning to Simulate, Optimize, and Align}

-During the late 2010s to mid-2020s, reinforcement learning evolved from optimizing fixed reward functions in known environments to serving as a modular component within broader learning systems.
+During the late 2010s to mid-2020s, RL evolved from optimizing fixed reward functions in known environments to serving as a modular component within broader learning systems.
 This phase emphasized two key directions: first, using RL to optimize over models learned from data, such as simulators or reward functions~\cite{schrittwieser2020mastering,hafner2019dream}; second, aligning agent behavior with nuanced human goals that cannot be easily captured by scalar rewards~\cite{christiano2017deep,ouyang2022training}.
 The focus shifted from refining policy optimization algorithms to designing the outer structure of the learning task itself, including how preferences are modeled and how environment dynamics are inferred~\cite{ziegler2019fine,bai2022training}.
 RL became less about the optimizer and more about how the problem is formulated.

-\textbf{Reinforcement Learning from Human Feedback: } Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep,ouyang2022training} has become a high-impact application of reinforcement learning, particularly in aligning large language models with human intentions.
+\textbf{RL from Human Feedback: } RL from Human Feedback (RLHF)~\cite{christiano2017deep,ouyang2022training} has become a high-impact application of RL, particularly in aligning large language models with human intentions.
 Rather than relying on hand-crafted reward functions, RLHF uses human preferences to define the objective.
 The typical pipeline involves collecting human demonstrations or rankings of model outputs~\cite{christiano2017deep,ziegler2019fine}, training a reward model to predict these preferences, and then fine-tuning the model using RL to maximize this learned reward~\cite{ouyang2022training}.
 This transforms vague goals like “be helpful” into a concrete RL problem: the model generates responses, the reward is given by the preference model, and RL optimizes accordingly.